 There’s a simple way to find out – if you answer ‘no’ to either of these questions – you probably need to change your tact.

-The thing is, a daily todo list can offer so much more than just a reminder of work you need to complete.
+The thing is, a daily to do list can offer so much more than just a reminder of work you need to complete.
 To be the most productive they can be, they need to relate to the long-term goals.
 In other words, create your daily to do list with the overall project in mind – what short-term actions do I need to take in order to accomplish my long-term goal?

 It’s this mindset that keeps us proactive, and one step ahead on our projects.
-If you’re simply thinking about your day to day activities, your failing to see the bigger picture – how today’s activities fall into the weekly, monthly and yearly activities.
+If you’re simply thinking about your day to day activities, your failure to see the bigger picture – how today’s activities fall into the weekly, monthly and yearly activities.

 This 1-3-5 rule is a simple one.
 Each week you set out your tasks for the week ahead, making sure you include the following.

 It doesn’t matter what type of tasks they are – regular tasks, urgent tasks that have come up as a result of a team meeting, or they could be tasks that weren’t completed the week before.
-Whatever tasks you add – make sure they follow the rule, and they are both manageable and actionable.
-For example, instead of writing ‘Client X design deliverables,’ write ‘Client X draft design for brand logo.’
+Whatever tasks you add – make sure they follow the rule and are both manageable and actionable.
+For example, instead of writing ‘Client X design deliverables,’ write ‘Client X draft design for the brand logo.’